cloudpilot-emu/cloudpilot-emu/doc/networking.md

 ### CORS setup

-If you run Cloudpilot locally (during development) or on another domain the default server configuration will not work.
+If you run CloudpilotEmu locally (during development) or on another domain the default server configuration will not work.
 The reason is that the default configuration forbids access from any origin other `https://cloudpilot-emu.github.io` via CORS.

 In case you want to use networking with such a setup you can use the `--trusted-origins` parameter to tune the CORS configuration to your needs.
-As an example, in order to allow Cloudpilot running on `http://localhost:4600` (which is the default for the angular dev server), invoke the server with `--trusted-origins http://localhost:4600`.
+As an example, in order to allow CloudpilotEmu running on `http://localhost:4600` (which is the default for the angular dev server), invoke the server with `--trusted-origins http://localhost:4600`.
 Note that you can allow more than one trusted origin by specifying multiple origins separated by commata.

 ### Default protocol

-Cloudpilot allows you to simplify the configuration by filling only the hostname of the proxy server on the settings page.
-This works by determining the protocol (https or http) from the URL on which Cloudpilot runs and choosing the port (8667 or 8666) accordingly.
+CloudpilotEmu allows you to simplify the configuration by filling only the hostname of the proxy server on the settings page.
+This works by determining the protocol (https or http) from the URL on which CloudpilotEmu runs and choosing the port (8667 or 8666) accordingly.

-If Cloudpilot runs locally this will default to http and port 8666.
+If CloudpilotEmu runs locally this will default to http and port 8666.
 If you want to connect to a proxy using SSL you'll have to enter the fully qualified URL.

 ## Improving security